-She is also Chair of Hull City of Culture 2017, a £32.5 million programme which opened in January 2017.
+From 2014-2018 Rosie Millard was the Chair of Hull City of Culture 2017, a £32.5 million programme which opened in January 2017.
 Darren Henley, CEO of the Arts Council of England has called Hull’s year an “unmitigated, rip-roaring, awe-inspiring, life-enhancing success.”
 Being City of Culture has had a transformative effect on the Yorkshire city, achieving 90% engagement amongst its citizens, involving every single one of its 55,000 children and bringing in millions of tourists.
-As Chair Rosie has been called upon to speak at a vast array of public events on a national level, championing Hull and its unique cultural offer in the national media including all the broadsheets, the Today programme, BBC News, Sky News, and ITV.
+Rosie was called upon to speak at a vast array of public events on a national level, championing Hull and its unique cultural offer in the national media including all the broadsheets, the Today programme, BBC News, Sky News, and ITV.

 Her position as Chair of Hull City of Culture has involved extensive lobbying in the highest Government circles in order to raise the City of Culture’s profile and guarantee its success.
 She has argued for the social importance of inclusive and transformative culture at a senior level alongside politicians and peers.
 She has worked with a huge array of stakeholders both private and public, including the Arts Council of England, Hull City Council, BP and Yorkshire Water.

 She has overseen not only the fundraising and good governance of Hull City of Culture but also its overarching programme and vision, founded in a belief of public service, and of high calibre culture accessible to all.
 Her aspiration is for a City of Culture which is distinctive to Hull, which will embrace diversity, and which will profoundly change lives and outcomes.